 – Input data for calculation methods

-– For probabilistic analyses and expert judgements
+– For probabilistic analyses and expert appraisals.

 Sectors of activity.